xuankimtran/docs-1/pages/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name.md

 >
 >* Execute tests from Katalon Runtime Engine.
 >* Integrate Katalon Studio with Katalon TestOps.
+>
+>   You can learn about integration [here]( https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).

 ## Add Build name in Command Line or Console Mode
 Follow these steps: